-After speculation earlier this year that she may leave the show for good due to a pay dispute, Lauren Cohan – who plays Maggie – confirmed on April 25 that she’ll reprise her key role in season 9 of The Walking Dead.
+After speculation spread earlier this year that she may leave the show for good due to a pay dispute, Lauren Cohan – who plays Maggie – confirmed on April 25 that she would reprise her key role in season nine of The Walking Dead.
 “I’m going back,” she told Entertainment Weekly.
 “There’s a lot more Maggie story to tell.”

 What other changes should we expect?

-Speaking immediately after season 8 ended, former showrunner Scott Gimple teased the show’s transformation for season 9, calling it a “quantum leap forward”.
-Some have interpreted this comment as a hint that the show will follow the comics in implementing a two-year time-jump following Negan’s defeat.
+Speaking immediately after season eight ended, Gimple teased the show’s transformation for season nine by describing it as a “quantum leap forward”.

-“The show will evolve in a huge way [in season 9],” he said.
+“The show will evolve in a huge way [in season nine],” he said.
 “They’ll be dealing with things we haven’t seen them deal with before and dealing with each other in ways that we haven’t seen before.
 What [the writers] have planned… it just feels new.
 It feels like an evolved show.
 [The past eight seasons] very much lived in the world that Rick began with.
 It was so informed by the pilot.
 It just takes this quantum leap forward in the stories we’re telling.”
-Gimple then added that he knew this sounded like “a time jump tease” but didn’t say whether or not it was.

 Speaking to Entertainment Weekly in July, Kang said “we’re really looking at the start of a new chapter of the show.”